I work in the arts... which means I'm around lots of people looking for money a lot of the time.

 Your best hope of attracting that elusive pool of people you don't know is to have things that are so cool and compelling that they would want to buy anyway.

-Think twice if you're offering signed items... it's great if you're a celebrity who gets asked to sign things a lot, but if not then the main people to whom that signature will have meaning are your family (who as stated will probably pledge no matter what... and hopefully already have lots of birthday cards and letters signed by you anyway and don't have to buy your signature!)
+Signed items are nice, but be realistic about the value of them... it's great if you're a celebrity who gets asked to sign things a lot, but if not then the main people to whom that signature will have meaning are your family (who as stated will probably pledge no matter what... and hopefully already have lots of birthday cards and letters signed by you anyway and don't have to buy your signature!)
 If you're charging £50 for your signature you have to be able to justify it.

 Likewise shout-outs on social media.
 It's a noisy space.